-- emotional disorders phobias, anxiety states and depression - conduct disorders stealing, defiance, fire-setting, aggression and anti-social behavior
+- · emotional disorders phobias, anxiety states and depression - · conduct disorders stealing, defiance, fire-setting, aggression and anti-social behaviour - hyperkinetic disorders disturbance of activity and attention - developmental disorders delay in acquiring certain skills such as speech, social ability or bladder control, primarily affecting children with autism and those with pervasive developmental disorders

-- hyperkinetic disorders disturbance of activity and attention - developmental disorders delay in acquiring certain skills such as speech, social ability or bladder control, primarily affecting children with autism and those with pervasive developmental disorders - attachment disorders children who are markedly distressed or socially impaired as a result of an extremely abnormal pattern of attachment to parents or major care givers - Trauma disorders, such as post-traumatic stress disorder, as a result of traumatic experiences or persistent periods of abuse and neglect - other mental health problems including eating disorders, habit disorders, somatic disorders; and psychotic disorders such as schizophrenia and manic depressive disorder
+- attachment disorders children who are markedly distressed or socially impaired because of an extremely abnormal pattern of attachment to parents or major care givers - Trauma disorders, such as post-traumatic stress disorder, because of traumatic experiences or persistent periods of abuse and neglect - other mental health problems including eating disorders, habit disorders, somatic disorders; and psychotic disorders such as schizophrenia and manic-depressive disorder immediately following the procedures outlined in this policy.

 Only appropriately trained professionals can make a diagnosis of a mental health problem.
 School staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-If staff have any concerns about the mental health of a child they should report this to the DSL immediately following the procedures outlined in this policy.
+If staff have any concerns about the mental health of a child, they should report this to the DSL